action pack / unsure sep event

 Avoid

-- Do not treat every event the same when job coverage, COBRA, moving, and Medicaid or CHIP questions may need different routes.
+- Do not treat every event the same when job coverage, COBRA, moving, Medicaid, CHIP, and Marketplace questions may need different source checks.
+Your scenario should be separated by official route first, not ranked or recommended as final.
+Use the related action pack or guide only after that source sort.

 Use this when the SEP event is unclear